 - The basic course teaches the knowledge of the fundamentals and is required of all drivers in order to receive a Class M motorcycle driver’s license.
 An advanced course is also available for more experienced bike riders and teaches maneuvering, riding safely on wet payment, and other safety skills.

 Motorcyclists do not have the protection that cars and trucks do.
 In order to stay safe, remember the following points:

-- Wear a helmet, and other necessary protective gears.
+- Wear a helmet and other necessary protective gear.

 - Turn on your headlights, and try to ride defensively.

 - Avoid the center of the lane, where debris and oil build-up.

 - Ride at a safe speed, and never ride if you are drunk.

 - Take a course to learn before you ride, and try to reinforce safe riding techniques.